christinereina/portfolio/README.md

 ## Known Bugs

-Currently, the images are broke because we intially only uploaded the HTML files not the image directory.
+None known at this time, as of 01.10.2020 at 5:08 PM.

 ## Support and contact details

-Feel free to contact Rachel Schieferstein for any further assistance, questions or inquiries.
+Feel free to contact Christine Augustine for any further assistance, questions or inquiries.

+Email: blacchoy@gmail.com
+Phone: 818-481-0683

 ## Technologies Used

 HTMl
+CSS
+Bootstrap

 ### License

-Copyright (c) 2020 **Christine Augustine, Rachel Schieferstein**
+Copyright (c) 2020 **Christine Augustine**

 This HTML web page is licensed under the MIT license